bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 ## Releases

-This tutorial is based on the [Full stack quick start](http://bem.info/articles/start-with-project-stub/) publication by Varvara Stepanova.
+This tutorial is based on the “Full stack quick start” publication by Varvara Stepanova.

 The current release includes:
-* bem-core v2.1.0;
+* bem-core v2.3.0;
-* bem-tools v0.7.x;
+* bem-tools v0.9.x;
 * updated bem-components library;
-* new JavaScript syntax of BEMHTML.
+* new JavaScript syntax of BEMHTML;
+* new CSS preprocessor Stylus.